-The outbreak — seen in eight states so far: Colorado, Maine, Minnesota, Mississippi, Missouri, Nebraska, Texas and Wyoming — has been linked to pet hedgehogs.
+The outbreak — seen in Colorado, Iowa, Maine, Minnesota, Mississippi, Missouri, Nebraska, Texas, Virginia, Washington and Wyoming — has been linked to pet hedgehogs.

 Illnesses started on October 22, 2018.
 Those who became sick range in age from 2 to 28 years, with a median age of 12.

 In 2016, the CDC issued a similar report about chickens.

 “The CDC reported in its abstract that high-risk practices such as kissing birds —reported by 12 percent of case patients — and keeping poultry inside the home — reported by 46 percent of case patients — accounted in part for the increase in infections,” Cox Media Group’s National Content Desk reported.

 - Hedgehogs can carry Salmonella germs in their droppings while appearing healthy and clean.